pnts/methodandmatter/source/words-make-worlds/a-few-thoughts-on-leadership.html.md

 Our individual ways of knowing are also alive in the group.
 The collective purpose isn’t some watered-down average of each person’s desire, but a shimmering, faceted, dynamic sense of direction that is always in conversation with the changing circumstances.

-Sometimes the combination of thread-finding, direction, and changing circumstances will be well-suited to people with a certain way of sensing and moving in the world.
-Other times this will call for a different set of folks to keep the sense of direction alive.

-This requires that we stay profoundly attuned to ourselves, while also tending to the collective.
+This requires that we stay profoundly attuned to ourselves while also tending to the collective.
 We do not need to look outside ourselves for a leader because it lives within each and every one of us.
 We can listen for the resonance between our heart and the common purpose, and work together in fractals of connection and belonging to steward a more just and meaningful world.

 Leadership is so much more than we’ve understood it to be.
 It is not something that can be claimed by an individual for purposes of power and control, but something that lives in the collective that can amplified by each of us in our own unique ways.